Kierandoolan/milestone-2-Christmas-Card-Game/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to play the game when i have free time.
-        2. As a Returning Visitor, I want my kids to play the game to help with their memory exercises.
+        2. As a Returning Visitor, I want my kids to play the game to help improve with their memory skills
         3. As a Returning Visitor, I want to see can i improve my time in completing the game and see can my friends beat me time.